 I’ve always wanted to try inset shelving.
 Using the space between studs can look so sleek if done right.
-My primary bathroom was lacking storage and I knew this was my opportunity to go for it!
-After some trial and error, my between-stud bathroom niche turned out just as planned.
-I shared it on Instagram a couple weeks ago and it was by far my most popular reel to date.
-I posted a short tutorial via reel, but read on if you want a step-by-step built in shelf tutorial!
+My primary bathroom was lacking storage, and I knew this was my opportunity to go for it!
+After some trial and error, my between-stud inset niche turned out just as planned.
+I shared it on Instagram a couple of weeks ago and it was by far my most popular reel to date.
+A lot of you requested a tutorial, so read on if you want to learn how to do this step-by-step!

 Will a Niche Work in My Wall?